Skip to Content

 Fort Myers traffic rules help stop crashes by keeping movements predictable.
 Moving with traffic lowers accident risks by matching the flow of vehicles.
 During tourist seasons, accidents rise by 40%, often caused by visitors unfamiliar with local roads.
 These drivers may stop suddenly or drive slowly, so cyclists and pedestrians must follow clear patterns.

 Distracted driving causes about 30% of crashes in areas like Fort Myers Beach.
 Staying in bike lanes or using crosswalks reduces your chances of being hit.
-March 2023, the busiest tourist month, saw 36,280 crashes.
+In March 2023, the busiest tourist month, there were 36,280 crashes.
 This shows why following traffic rules is key to staying safe.

 Evidence Description